 - Filling wide openings—and creating a flow—between rooms.
 And conversely, enabling adjoining rooms to be closed off from each other as needed, such as for noise or heating reasons.

 Above: A sense of space is created in Butler Armsden Architects' remodel of a San Francisco William Wurster house with interior metal French doors that demarcate work and living space without cutting off light.
-Image by Eric Rorer via Butler Armsden.
+Photograph by Eric Rorer via Butler Armsden.

 Are there different types and styles of French doors?

 French doors are traditionally hinged.
-You can also find sliding, louvered (folding), and pivot French doors—there is some debate about whether these are really French doors, but regardless of semantics, they're options worth considering.
+You can also find sliding, louvered (folding), and pivot French doors—there is some debate about whether these variations are really French doors, but regardless of semantics, they're options worth considering.

 Above: Single-pane French doors are an integral ingredient in this cottage extension in Dublin by Wall Morris Design—winner of the 2013 Gardenista Considered Design Awards for best outdoor room.
 Photograph by Derek Robinson.